The Garden Grazer

 • Cover and bring to a light boil.

-• Add orzo.
-Stir, reduce heat, and simmer for about 10-15 minutes or until orzo is cooked.
+• When lightly boiling, add orzo.
+Stir, reduce heat, and simmer for about 10-12 minutes or until orzo is just cooked.
+(Take care not to overcook it.)
+Stir occasionally as orzo has a tendency to stick to the bottom.

-• Stir in spinach during last couple minutes of cooking.
+• Roughly chop spinach and stir in during the last couple minutes of cooking.

-• Salt to taste and serve with fresh julienned basil if desired.
+• Serve with fresh julienned basil and vegan parmesan if desired.

 Notes

-Gluten-free option: Substitute the orzo with your favorite GF pasta, quinoa, or rice.
+Gluten-free option: Substitute the orzo with your favorite small GF pasta, quinoa, or rice.
+(Or simply try GF orzo if you can find it!)

 Nutrition Per Serving (Estimate)